Splinternet: Technology

 Describing the splintering of Internet technology, some writers see the problem in terms of new devices using different standards.
 Users no longer require web browsers to access the Web, as new hardware tools often come with their own "unique set of standards" for displaying information.

 Journalist and author Doc Searls uses the term "splinternet" to describe the "growing distance between the ideals of the Internet and the realities of dysfunctional nationalisms...", which contribute to the various, and sometimes incompatible standards which often make it hard for search engines to use the data.
 He notes that "it all works because the Web is standardized.
 Google works because the Web is standardized".
 However, as new devices incorporate their own ad networks, formats, and technology, many are able to "hide content" from search engines".

 Others, including information manager Stephen Lewis, describe the causes primarily in terms of the technology "infrastructure", leading to a "conundrum" whereby the Internet could eventually be carved up into numerous geopolitical entities and borders, much as the physical world is today.

-On 19 July 2024, when the whole world was hugely affected by the global IT outage, China has swerved the worst tech meltdown, as BBC News described that, China avoided reliance on foreign systems and replaced cloud providers with domestic ones such as Alibaba, Tencent and Huawei.
+On 19 July 2024, when the whole world was hugely affected by the 2024 global IT outage, China avoided a bad tech meltdown, according to BBC News, because China did not rely on foreign systems, and replaced foreign cloud providers with domestic ones such as Alibaba, Tencent and Huawei.
 With the parallel network, which is a great illustration of splinternet, China “managed to escape largely unscathed.”